 Accommodation in Scotland

-I’ve stayed in some unique accommodation all around Scotland.
+I’ve stayed in some unique accommodations all around Scotland.
 There is a large variety of accommodation available- from bothies to castles, glamping to camping- there really is something to suit all tastes and budgets.

 There are four main ways to travel throughout Scotland: by car, bus, train, and by ferry.

-For car hire I use Auto Europe, a car rental comparison site (similar to Skyscanner).
+For car hire, I use Auto Europe, a car rental comparison site (similar to Skyscanner).
 I have my own car in Scotland, however, I used Auto Europe to hire a car on my recent trip to Ireland and they were fantastic.
 I was able to secure a great rate that included insurance, so all I had to do was pick up my car from the airport when I arrived.

-Travel by train is my second favourite way to get around Scotland.
+Travelling by train is my second favourite way to get around Scotland.

 Scotrail is the main railway in Scotland.
 Their website is very useful for researching train routes and prices.